25I-NBF

 25I-NBF (2C-I-NBF, NBF-2C-I, Cimbi-21) is a derivative of the phenethylamine hallucinogen 2C-I, which acts as a highly potent partial agonist for the human 5-HT_{2A} receptor, with bias towards the β-arrestin 2 coupled signalling pathway.
 It has been studied in its ^{11}C radiolabelled form as a potential ligand for mapping the distribution of 5-HT_{2A} receptors in the brain, using positron emission tomography (PET).

-Legality
+Society and culture

+Legal status

 25I-NBF is illegal in Hungary, Japan, Latvia, and Vermont.

 Sweden

 The Riksdag added 25I-NBF to Narcotic Drugs Punishments Act under Swedish schedule I ("substances, plant materials and fungi which normally do not have medical use") as of January 26, 2016, published by Medical Products Agency (MPA) in regulation HSLF-FS 2015:35 listed as 25I-NBF, and 2-(4-jodo-2,5-dimetoxifenyl)-N-(2-fluorobensyl)etanamin.